 The Escrow Holder Will:

-• Intake payments from the buyer
+• Accept funds from the buyer

-• Prorate tax, interest, insurance and other fees according to instructions
+• Prorate interest, insurance, tax and other payments according to guidelines

 • Record deeds and other documents as instructed